Did Kanye West Attend the 2021 Met Gala With Kim Kardashian? The Truth About Her Masked Date - E! Online

 Just this past weekend, Kim stepped out in a jaw-dropping head-to-toe leather look—complete with a matching face covering—for New York Fashion Week.
 To no one's surprise, she sizzled in the bondage-inspired Balenciaga design.

-Both Kim and Kanye, who she filed for divorce in February, have occasionally worn similar face coverings by the luxury brand.
+Both Kim and Kanye, who she filed for divorce from in February, have occasionally worn similar face coverings by the luxury brand.
 Last month, the reality TV star turned heads when she looked unrecognizable in a masked bodysuit during the rapper's Donda album listening party in Atlanta.

 At the final Donda listening party in late August, Kim switched up her style and stunned in a striking haute couture wedding dress by Balenciaga.
 She even joined Kanye on stage to show her support for him.

 "Kanye asked her to do something and Kim was happy to do it," a source close to the beauty mogul told E!
-News.
+News at the time.
 "She has always supported his work and will continue to do that in the future.
 She enjoys collaborating with Kanye.
 They have a bond for life and she wants to be there for him."

 A second insider echoed similar sentiments, adding, "She knew how much this meant to him and was honored to be involved.
 The wedding dress was symbolic of their relationship and for the song.
 It was not a vow renewal.
 There is still so much love between the two, but they aren't reconciling."